-Wade Crowfoot, Secretary California Natural Resources Agency 715 P Street, 20th Floor Sacramento, CA 95814
+Mr. Wade Crowfoot, Secretary California Natural Resources Agency 715 P Street, 20th Floor Sacramento, CA 95814

-Dear Secretary Wade Crowfoot,
+Dear Secretary Crowfoot,

-In accordance with the State Leadership Accountability Act (Leadership Accountability), the Colorado River Board of California submits this report on the review of our internal control and monitoring systems for the biennial period ending December 31, 2021.
+In accordance with the State Leadership Accountability Act of 2015 (SLAA), the Colorado River Board of California (Board) submits this report on the review of its systems of internal controls, risk-mitigation strategies and monitoring processes for the biennial period that ends on December 31, 2023.